 Sciatica Treatment in Sheffield

-Sciatica is one of the most common causes of leg pain we treat at our Sheffield osteopathy clinics.
+Sciatica is one of the most common causes of leg pain treated at JMK Osteopathy.
 It's caused by irritation or pressure on the sciatic nerve, the largest nerve in the body, running from the lower back through the hips and buttocks and down each leg.
 When compressed or irritated, it can cause:

 Sharp or burning pain in the lower back, buttock, or leg